karlmicha/rguils/resources/readme.txt

 Vista and Windows 7), edit userlib.py in the Sikuli IDE installation folder and set the USERLIBDIR to point to your Sikuli folder.

-3. Put the contents of the Seagull\src\python folder (seagull, sikuliimport) into your Sikuli folder.
+3. Put the contents of the src\python folder (seagull, sikuliimport) into your Sikuli folder.